Hot toweling your horse – great for winter deep cleaning.

-- Get your horse sparkly clean in the winter
+- Get your horse sparkly clean in the winter.
+Yes – you can give your horse this type of “bath” in the winter.

 What is hot toweling a horse, exactly?

-- Hot toweling is basically a way for you to use a hot towel to steam clean your horse using small rags or towels soaked in piping hot water.
+- Hot toweling is a way to use a hot towel to steam clean your horse using small rags or towels soaked in piping hot water.

 - For best results, start with a thorough curry, brush, and vacuum of your horse.
-This will remove most of the dirt and dust and leave the steam to do the super dirty work.
+This will remove most dirt and dust and leave the steam to do the dirty work.
+The more you can curry and brush, the cleaner your rinse water and cloths will remain.

 - You will also need a clean bucket (or two) and access to steamy hot, hot water.
 Not boiling, but definitely hotter than you could stand.
-I use an instant hot kettle.
+I use an instant hot kettle, which allows you to almost instantly get hot water.
+It does cool quickly in cold weather, so keep making fresh batches.

-- I also like to use rubber gloves so my delicate Groom’s hands don’t get drier and more cracked than they already are.
-VIDEO BELOW!
+- I also like to use rubber gloves, so my delicate hands don’t get drier and more cracked than they already are.

 This instant hot water kettle is great for having a fresh supply of steamy goodness.